brownag/rjts/README.md

 Manual](https://img.shields.io/badge/docs-HTML-informational)](https://humus.rocks/rjts/)
 <!-- badges: end -->

-The goal of {rjts} is to provide a basic {rJava} wrapper around JTS Topology Suite \<<https://www.osgeo.org/projects/jts/>\>.
+The goal of {rjts} is to provide a basic {rJava} wrapper for the JTS Topology Suite \<<https://www.osgeo.org/projects/jts/>\>.

-See the Javadoc \<<https://locationtech.github.io/jts/javadoc/>\> to see the tools that are provided via JTS.
+Check out the Javadoc \<<https://locationtech.github.io/jts/javadoc/>\> to see the tools that are provided via JTS.

 ## Installation